SebasSBM/shogi_reader/README.md

 I will slowly improve some of these things and more when I have some spare time, but any commit made by other users to improve the program would be appreciated.

-*1*- <b>The notation reading algorythm is not flexible enough because it must be read strictly with this kind of structure -for instance like this:</b>
+*1*- <b>The notation reading algorithm is not flexible enough because it must be read strictly with this kind of structure -for instance like this:</b>

 	  1- G-7h
 	  2- P-3d